RPYJCC2/Battleship-Game_Python-Flask-React.JS-CSS/README.md

 ## 4. Javascript communicates with localhost via Axios.
 ## 5. Added radio chatter for ambience

-# To run the game: 1) run app.py 2) execute "npm start" or "npm run build" in cmd
+# To run the game: 1) run app.py 2) execute "npm start" in cmd

 ### Looking to add more aesthetic features in free time (e.g., 2d models and sound effects).